stfc/alc_eqcm/CI-tests/README.txt

 test 32: Intercalation (bulk- nickel oxy-hydroxide) - Building an atomistic model of the pristine structure with target stoichiometry [(NiO2)H_0.20 (H2O)_0.33 K_0.354] test 33: Intercalation (bulk- nickel oxy-hydroxide) - Building an atomistic model of a cycled sample with stoichiometric solutions computed via constraints.
 Li+, H2O and H+ participate in the reaction.
 Add mass to DATA_EQCM
 test 34: Intercalation (bulk- nickel oxy-hydroxide) - Building an atomistic model of a cycled sample with stoichiometric solutions computed via constraints.
 K+, H2O and H+ participate in the reaction.
 Format for the generated models: cp2k test 35: Intercalation (bulk- nickel oxy-hydroxide) - Building an atomistic model of a cycled sample with stoichiometric solutions only for the first oxidation.
-7 models are generated.
 Li+, H2O and H+ participate in the reaction.
 7 models are generated. test 36: Intercalation (bulk- nickel oxy-hydroxide) - Building an atomistic model of a cycled sample with stoichiometric solutions only for the first oxidation.
 Na+, Li+, H2O and H+ participate in the (fictitious) reaction.
 17 models are generated. test 37: Intercalation (bulk- nickel oxy-hydroxide) - Building an atomistic model of a cycled sample with stoichiometric solutions only for the first cycle.
 Na+, K+, H2O and H+ participate in the (fictitious) reaction.
 Only a single solution for oxidation.
 17 models are generated for the subsequent reduction. test 38: Electrodeposition of Sb on Pt - Building an atomistic model of the pristine structure with target stoichiometry as set in the &Block_Species.